gskabdwal/assistant-pirate-ai/README.md

 ## Overview

 This project evolves over 30 days to build a fully functional AI Voice Agent.
-As of Day 18, we've enhanced the real-time transcription UI with improved layout and state management.
-The latest updates include a centered design and proper cleanup of resources during transcription sessions.
+As of Day 19, we've implemented streaming LLM responses for real-time AI conversations.
+The latest updates include WebSocket-based streaming responses from Google Gemini with seamless integration into the voice pipeline.

 ### Project Structure